Damilano

 Excellent as a dessert wine.
 This wine pairs well with pastries and panettone.
 Due to the wines low ABV, this wine is a wonderful summer sipper.

 Damilano is one of the oldest wineries in Barolo.
 The family business dates back to 1890 when Giuseppe Borgogno started cultivating and producing wine from the grapes from his own vineyards.
-Giuseppe improved the general quality of the vinification system and of the wines, turning the winery into a “jewel” of the Langhe area.
-In 1997 Giuseppe passed the winery on to his grandchildren Paolo, Mario and Guido.
+In 1935, Borgogno’s son-in-law, Giacomo Damilano, took over the operation, giving the winery its name and significantly improving the quality of both the vinification system and the vineyards, turning the winery into a “jewel” of the Langhe area.
+In 1997, Giacomo passed the winery on to his grandchildren, Paolo, Mario and Guido.
 Together, they are working to keep and improve the level of the quality of the Damilano wines.

 Wine Production